I may get paid commission for purchases made after clicking a link in this post.

 I often describe a blog as a car (with the URL being the car, the hosting is the garage, WordPress is the engine…) and your theme is like the bodywork AND the paint job AND the extra flashy styling touches.

-The problem is a lot of bloggers think choosing a theme is just the paint and the flourishes, and they don’t realise (‘cos nobody told them) that it’s also the bodywork – and as we know the bodywork makes a huge difference to the performance of a car…there is a reason why a Ferrari doesn’t look like a Fiesta and it’s not just to make the Ferrari look prettier!!
+The problem is a lot of bloggers think choosing a theme is just the paint and the flourishes, and they don’t realise (because nobody told them) that it’s also the bodywork – and the bodywork makes a HUGE difference to the performance of a car… (There is a reason why a Ferrari doesn’t look like a Fiesta and it’s not just to make the Ferrari look prettier!)

-Your theme can potentially have a big effect on the performance of your blog, from how easy it is for your visitors to navigate, to how much it makes them want to browse other pages, to how easily you can get them to sign up to your newsletter… it can also have an impact on the security of your blog, your SEO, your site speed, how easy it is for you to do various things on your blog… and the list goes on – we will have a look at all of these things in this post.
+Your theme can potentially have a big effect on the performance of your blog, from how easy it is for your visitors to navigate, to how much it makes them want to browse other pages, to how easily you can get them to sign up to your newsletter… It can also have an impact on the security of your blog, your SEO, your site speed, how easy it is for you to do various things on your blog… we will look at all of these things in this post.

 Free versus paid for theme

 This is the biggest consideration of all.
 It is true you can get hundreds of themes out there for free, so why pay for a theme?
 The answer is because your theme makes such a huge difference!
 It’s true that, if it were just about making your blog look pretty, then there are some very attractive looking free themes out there… so why bother paying?